May 20, 2019

 Hoping to compare the variations in health care costs by age group 3 years before and after PSVT diagnosis and characterize catheter ablations in the year following diagnosis, Dr Sacks and a team of researchers conducted a new study.
 Dr Sacks explained that she and her colleagues used health insurance claims form commercial payers for patients younger than 65 years of age to estimate the impact of PSVT on both costs and catheter ablations.

 The research team used the IBM MarketScan Commercial research database.
 Included in the database was demographic, enrollment, and medical claims data.
 The total study period was January 1, 2008 through December 31, 2016.

 The study population consisted of those newly diagnosed with the disease.
 More specifically, the researchers observed 13,092 patients.
-The majority of patients were between 41 to 64 years of age and there were more females across all age groups.
-The matched controls were not significantly different than patients with PSVT, Dr Sacks noted.
+The majority of patients were between 41-64 years of age and there were more females across all age groups.
+The matched controls were not significantly different that patients with PSVT, Dr Sacks noted.
 Finally, they were observed for 3 years before and after index diagnosis.

-According to Dr Sacks, prior to diagnosis, the costs in all age groups were relatively stable in the 13 to 36 months before index.
+According to Dr Sacks, prior to diagnosis, the costs in all age groups were relatively stable in the 13-36 months before index.
 However, the costs significantly increased in the year immediately following patient diagnosis.
 She did state, however, that in the second- and third-year following diagnosis, costs decreased but did not return completely to the pre-PSVT diagnosis levels.

 Dr Sacks and her team of researchers also observed the costs of PSVT by setting.
 They found that the main drivers of higher costs were due to inpatient and outpatient services.
 They found that pharmacy spend was not a main driver of costs among any age group.
 Further, the costs for health care encounters with PSVT diagnoses accounted for more than two-thirds of cost increases in all age groups.